nullptrx/pangle_flutter/DOC-PROPERTY.md

 /// [rewardName] optional. reward name.
 /// [rewardAmount] optional. number of rewards.
 /// [extra] optional. serialized string.
-/// [isExpress] optional. 个性化模板广告.
-/// [loadingType] optional. 加载广告的类型，默认[LoadingType.normal]
+/// [loadingType] optional. 加载广告的类型，默认[PangleLoadingType.normal]
-IOSRewardedVideoConfig({
+const IOSRewardedVideoConfig({
   @required this.slotId,
   this.userId,
   this.rewardName,
   this.rewardAmount,
   this.extra,
-  this.isExpress,
-  this.loadingType,
+  this.loadingType = PangleLoadingType.normal,
 });

 /// The rewarded video ad config for Android